Intro

 macro_rules! assert_eq {

-($left:expr, $right:expr) => ({ // look for two expr sep. by comma, assign names left/right
+$left:expr, $right:expr) => ({ // look for two expr sep. by comma, assign names left/right

-match (&$left, &$right) { // the matched vals are inserted here
+(match (&$left, &$right) { // the matched vals are inserted here

-(left_val, right_val) => { // matching commences
+, right_val) => { // matching commences

-if !(*left_val == *right_val) {
+(left_valif !(*left_val == *right_val) {

 panic!("assertion failed: `(left == right)`, \